billwear/maas-docs/maas-in-thirty-minutes-5360.md

 Visit *Machines* to see your new VM host in the list with a status of `Commissioning`.
 Choose the machine for more details.
 You can also go to *Commissioning* to watch commissioning progress live.
 When it's done, the machine will move into a `Ready` state.

-It's now time to deploy Ubuntu to the machine!
+It's now time to deploy Ubuntu to the machine.
 Choose *Machines* > *AwesomeVM1*.
 Then choose *Actions* > *Deploy* > *Deploy machine*.
 You should see that MAAS starts deploying Ubuntu to the machine.
 It will take a while to deploy Ubuntu depending on the speed of your computer.

 When it's done, assuming everything went well, you should now see the machine status changes to reflect the Ubuntu version installed.
 Great work - the machine is now ready for us to log in and verify that it is up and running.